microsoft/MixedReality-SpectatorView/src/SpectatorView.Native/README.md

 After compiling the above binaries, run `tools/Scripts/CopyPluginsToUnity.bat` to add said binaries to the SpectatorView.Unity project.
 This script will also add .meta files for the binaries to the Unity project.
 >Note: The Unity editor does not currently dynamically unload binaries.
 Errors may occur when trying to copy binaries into your Unity project if the unity editor has loaded said binaries.
 If errors are encountered with this script, close your Unity editor and try again.

+>Note: Azure Kinect Body Tracking SDK has dependencies ("dnn_model_2_0.onnx","k4abt.dll", "onnxruntime.dll", "cublas64_100.dll", "cudart64_100.dll", "cudnn64_7.dll") that must be located in the same folder as your Unity executable.
+If body tracking based occlusion is selected and these dependencies are not located in the correct folder, a button enabling the copy of these dependencies will appear and must be executed  prior to playing the scene.